tinvaan/dns-cache-poisoning/README.md

 ```

 ## Results

-The aim of the attack is to modify the DNS resolution of an arbitrary domain (www.example.com in this exercise) to point to a malicious IP provided by an attacker's name server instead.
+The aim of the attack is to modify the DNS resolution of an arbitrary domain ([www.example.com](http://www.example.com) in this exercise) to point to a malicious IP provided by an attacker's name server instead.

-In the user's container, we can see that `www.example.com` initially resolves to `93.184.216.43`.
+In the user's container, we can see that [www.example.com](http://www.example.com) initially resolves to `93.184.216.43`.
 ![dig-user: example.com](./assets/media/dig-user.png)

 After launching the attack, we see that the same domain now resolves to `1.2.3.5`, which matches the DNS resolution provided by an attacker nameserver (`ns.attacker32.com`)
 ![dig-attacker: example.com](./assets/media/attack.png)

-We can see the trail of requests between the user's container and the local DNS server in the below captured wireshark sniff.
+We can see the trail of requests between the user's container(`10.9.0.5`) and the local DNS server(`10.9.0.53`) in the below captured wireshark sniff.
 ![wireshark output](./assets/media/wireshark.png)